Introduction to QtNetworkNg¶

 , use select()/poll()/epoll()

-to determine data arriving.
-Although select()
+to determine data arriving. select()

 is blocked, but many connections are handled in one thread.
 Callback-based paradigm is considered “the new-age goto”, hard to understand and read/write code.
-But it is widely used by C++ programmer for the popularity of boost::asio and other traditional C++ networking programming frameworks.
+But it is used widely by C++ programmer for the popularity of boost::asio and other traditional C++ networking programming frameworks.

 Cross platforms¶